ST. MArk's

 WELCOME

-Our mission is to be an open and inclusive community that reaches out to the last, the least, the lost, and the left behind.
+As an open and inclusive community, our mission is to become the shape God’s love takes in the world by reaching out to the last, the least, the lost, and the left behind.

 Worship With Us